D-Robotics/rdk_doc_en/docs/common_questions/toolchain.md

 <font color='Green'>【Answer】</font>

 This error typically occurs when ONNX Runtime encounters an operator (`op_name`) that it does not have a built-in implementation for.
 It might be a custom or unsupported operator in the current version of ORT.
 To resolve this issue, you should verify if the specific operator is supported by checking the ORT operator list.
-If it's a core operator, consider contacting Horizon for development assessment or seeking an alternative implementation.
+If it's a core operator, consider contacting D-Robotics for development assessment or seeking an alternative implementation.

 <font color='Blue'>【Question】</font>